 The Trust classifies its investments based on its business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
+The Trust's portfolio of financial assets is managed and its performance is evaluated on a fair value basis in accordance with the Trust's documented investment strategy.
+All investments are measured at fair value through profit or loss.

-The Trust's investments were classified as held to maturity as designated at inception and comprise of investments provided by Challenger Life Company Limited (CLC).
+The Trust holds investments in annuities provided by Challenger Life Company Limited (CLC).